CEOs make strange requests.

 Then there was another CEO who totally understood that he sometimes had to ask me to do silly things.
 On a vacation with his family, he stumbled upon an ice machine that had “fluffy, chewable ice” and he fell in love.
 He took a photo and went on his way.
 Once we began planning out the company’s new office, he decided he wanted this ice machine.
 He dug around in his phone looking for the photo but it was gone.
 He looked for several days then came to me and our Art Director in defeat; he admitted he couldn’t find the photo but he really wanted this type of ice and started to describe it (somewhat poorly because we were still unclear on what he was looking for).
 Eventually I blurted out “what is the name of the golf course?
 I’ll just call them and ask”.
 The CEO laughed and said he didn’t want me to go to that trouble.
 I replied, “well you can’t find the photo so what else can I do?”.
 He agreed and gave me all the pertinent details

-After giving me the name of the Country Club location “The only remaining ice machine I know of is at the bathroom between the 4th and 10th holes; I think they’re replacing them all because it’s the only one I could find throughout the entire club.”
+After giving me the name of the Country Club location, he said “The only remaining ice machine I know of is at the bathroom between the 4th and 10th holes; I think they’re replacing them all because it’s the only one I could find throughout the entire club.”

 So I made the call